paladin-t/b8/docs/manual.md

 * `SORT(lst)`: sorts a list increasingly
 * `EXIST(coll, what)`: tells whether a list contains a specific **value**, or whether a dictionary contains a specific **key**
 * `INDEX_OF(lst)`: gets the index of a specific value in a list
-* `GET(coll, where)`: returns the value of a specific index in a list, or the value of a specific key in a dictionary
+* `GET(coll, where)`: returns the value at a specific index in a list, or the value at a specific key in a dictionary
-* `SET(coll, where, val)`: sets the value of a specific index in a list, or the value of a specific key in a dictionary
+* `SET(coll, where, val)`: sets the value at a specific index in a list, or the value at a specific key in a dictionary
-* `REMOVE(coll, where)`: removes the element of a specific index in a list, or the element of a specific key in a dictionary
+* `REMOVE(coll, where)`: removes the element at a specific index in a list, or the element at a specific key in a dictionary
 * `CLEAR(coll)`: clears a list or a dictionary
 * `CLONE(coll)`: clones a collection, each element will be duplicated, except for non-copyable ones
 * `TO_ARRAY(lst)`: copies all elements from a list to a new array